Eric-FR/F9P_RAWX_Logger/SOFTWARE.md

 # SOFTWARE

-This guide describes how to install the Arduino IDE and all the libraries you will need for the F9P_RAWX_Logger.
+This guide describes how to install the Arduino IDE and all the libraries you will need for the RAWX_Logger_F9x.

 The guide assumes you will be using Windows; the process would be slightly different under Linux or OSX.

 ## Arduino IDE

-To begin, download and install the latest version of the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
+To begin, download and install the latest (or, at least 1.8.19) version of the [Arduino IDE](https://www.arduino.cc/en/Main/Software).
 There are versions for Windows, Mac OS X and 32/64 bit Linux.
 The installation should be straight forward but there are [step-by-step instructions](https://www.arduino.cc/en/Guide/HomePage) available if you need them.